-Prerequisite: 1801 - Introduction to Art -or- 1811 - Introduction to Art II
+Prerequisite: 1811 - Introduction to Art II -or- a recommendation from a Fine Arts teacher

-In this semester long course, students will discuss the ideas of color theory and experiment with paints and color mixing.
+In this semester-long course, students will discuss the ideas of color theory and experiment with paints and color mixing.
 They will engage in a variety of subjects, including still life, landscape and portrait.